smmd/smmd.github.io/_posts/2023-02-23-ancient-practice-code-review.md

 - Pull Request (PR) on GitHub.
 - Merge Request (MR) on GitLab.

 This feature allows developers to propose changes to a codebase owned by someone else.
-It is a way to review and discuss the proposed changes before merging them, allowing other developers to leave comments, request, or approve them asynchronously.
+It is a way to review and discuss the proposed changes before merging them, allowing other developers to leave comments, request changes, or approve them asynchronously.

 #### In any proposed piece of code: